 That conclusion carries serious implications.

 In light of the contours of Wave Four of the opioid crisis – which is partially driven by the increase in co-occurring SUD and mental health disorders, exacerbated by the COVID-19 pandemic – this is a warning for local, state, and federal officials and all treatment providers.
-We need to take advantage of the funding now available for mental health and SUD treatment and support, but also take advantage of the funding directed toward the comprehensive, multidisciplinary training for mental health providers that’s included in the latest nationwide effort to address the harm cause by this dangerous ongoing public health crisis.
+Therefore, we not only need to take advantage of the funding now available for mental health and SUD treatment and support, but also take advantage of the funding directed toward the comprehensive, multidisciplinary training for mental health providers that’s included in the latest nationwide effort to address the harm cause by this dangerous ongoing public health crisis.